Your Ring's Journey

 Co-create your ring with us.
 Follow our easy steps to choose the colour, size and cut of your jewel, in one of our classic styles.

 We responsibly source from the top 5% of all gemstones, especially for you.
 We only source from world leaders in ethical mining standards, such as Sri Lanka, Thailand or Zambia.

 3. The Setting

-A bespoke setting is made to hold your specific stone.
-Kathrin leads our sourcing and production team in India to oversee every stage of creating your ring.
+A bespoke setting is made to hold your specific stone in our factories in India, Thailand or Germany.
+Our sourcing and production team oversees every stage of creating your ring.

 Your ring arrives at our London HQ for a last check.
 It was exported directly by our team, which means no middleman is involved.
 Our concierge is on hand every step of the way for any requests.